-Winter is a beautiful time of year, but it can be very taxing for your home HVAC system.
-Cold weather can damage outdoor units and put increased strain on the system.
+Winter is a beautiful time of year, but it can be very taxing for your home’s HVAC system.
+Cold weather can damage outdoor units and increase strain on the air handler.
 Let’s take a look at several extremely common winter HVAC issues and their solutions.

 4 Winter HVAC Issues

 As the temperatures plummet, snow and ice pose an enormous issue for homeowners.
 When pipes, coils and system parts freeze due to inclement weather, they prevent your HVAC system from creating a warm, safe and cozy indoor atmosphere.
 Frozen pipes and coils that experience an increase in pressure are also subject to burst, leaving you with a costly repair bill.

 During the winter, your HVAC system works overtime to supply every room in your home with warm air.
 With time, the air filter that protects your unit becomes clogged with debris.

 A dirty air filter can decrease airflow and cause uneven heating throughout your space.
 This is particularly dangerous during the winter, as your HVAC system must battle both extreme weather and combat a dirty air filter to deliver warm air—it’s a recipe for system failure.

 Carbon Monoxide Leaks